Shamal56/Trajectory-Unity-3D/README.md

-# 🧪 Task 1 – 3D Trajectory Simulation with Restitution
+# 🧪 3D Trajectory Simulation with Restitution

 This Unity project simulates a bouncing sphere using vector mathematics without relying on Unity’s built-in physics engine.
 It demonstrates projectile motion under gravity with restitution.